 • Participate in medical review process for international participants and implement and oversee operation of medical review process in-country for local participants;

 • Play key role in administrative emergency response system.

-Five years or more experience in relevant positions, supervising staff, providing financial oversight, developing and executing programs
+At least five years management experience, including supervising staff, providing financial oversight, developing and executing programs

 Work experience involving education, science, and conservation